ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ## Metadata

 A CSV-W file contains metadata which improves discoverability of data publications.
 In csvcubed, we use a selection of metadata entries from established namespaces to enable users to contribute to the web of data faster.
-The metadata fields available, their description and defaults are as follows.
+The metadata fields available, their description and default values are as follows.

 | **field name**             | **description**                                                                                            | **default value**                           |
 |----------------------------|------------------------------------------------------------------------------------------------------------|---------------------------------------------|